Texas-Based Photographer Captures Sacramento Couple's Proposal, Calls On Twitter To Track Them Down

 “That’s when I connected the dots, and I was like, ‘Oh my gosh, he’s going to propose!’
 Then and there, we just started shooting, just started taking photos,” Contreras said.

 She says she didn’t want to ruin the moment but still wanted the happy couple to have the photos.
 So she took to Twitter posting a message telling Twitter to do its magic, asking the world to connect her with the couple.
-And within hours, the message got through.READ MORE: Husband Pleads Guilty To 2019 First-Degree Murder Of Wife Heather Gumina Waters In El Dorado County
+And within hours, the message got through.READ MORE: Man Found Shot To Death In Front Of Del Paso Height Elementary School

 “I got a text message from my friend, he goes, ‘hey Twitter is looking for you,’ ” Winn said.